AnneKoziolek/CocoPath/README.md

 ## Overview

+A concolic method that systematically explores different CPR-triggered transformation paths, each of which preserves consistency.

 This project integrates **Galette** (dynamic taint tracking for JVM), **Knarr** (symbolic execution engine), **GreenSolver** (constraint solver), and **Vitruvius** (model transformation framework) to enable automatic path exploration in model-driven engineering workflows.

 This framework provides **concolic execution** (combined concrete + symbolic execution) for model transformations.
 It automatically: